ekuiter/torte/README.md

 [^26]: Currently, we use the KConfig parser of Linux 2.6.9 for all revisions of Linux up to Linux 2.6.9, as older versions of the parser cannot be compiled.
 We suspect that this does not substantially affect the extracted formula.

+[^29]: For Linux, specifying arbitrary commit hashes is not enabled by default, because we must perform a complete Git history rewrite (resetting the commit hashes in the process) in order to ensure that checking out the repository also succeeds cross-platform on case-insensitive file systems (e.g., APFS).
+To specify arbitrary and up-to-date commit hashes, use `LINUX_CLONE_MODE=original|filter` (see `scripts/subject/linux.sh#post-clone-hook-linux`: `original` only works on case-sensitive file systems, while `filter` is cross-platform, but takes several hours to run).
+This does not affect typical use cases that involve tag and branch identifiers.

 [^22]: Feature models for this system are currently likely to be incomplete due to an inaccurate extraction.